Freeman A. Hrabowski, III

 Freeman A. Hrabowski, III, Courtesy UMBC

-Freeman A. Hrabowski has served as president of the University of Maryland, Baltimore County (UMBC) since 1992.
+Freeman A. Hrabowski served as president of the University of Maryland, Baltimore County (UMBC) from 1992 until his retirement in 2022.
 His research and publications focus on science and math education, with special emphasis on minority participation and performance.

 Born in Birmingham, Alabama, he was active in the Civil Rights Movement as a child.
 He graduated at nineteen from Hampton Institute with highest honors in mathematics.
 At the University of Illinois at Urbana-Champaign, he received his M.A. (mathematics) and Ph.D. (higher education administration/statistics) at age twenty-four.